 John Grimes was born in Dover, New Hampshire and began Irish dancing at age 11, when his sisters came home practicing their first steps.
 John was intrigued and began dancing at home before being registered for lessons.
 After watching a clip of "Riverdance - The Show" on the PBS Television program, "Out of Ireland", dancing became his passion which led to John competing at the World Championship level.
 John was a three-time New England Regional Champion, two-time Eastern Canadian Regional Champion, and a four-time top 10 medalist in the North American Irish Dance Championships earning a 4th place and 5th place, in addition to a recall at the All-Ireland Championships held in Killarney, Ireland.
 John was also a member of several top level ceili teams which won many regional titles and a 3rd place finish at the North American Championships.

 However John's biggest dance achievement was being asked to join, "Riverdance - The Show" in 2009 after auditioning at the Gaiety Theatre in Dublin.
 After multiple tours with Riverdance, including a NBC Television Special: "Riverdance On Ice", he is looking forward to the next chapter of his Irish dancing journey: teaching the next generation of dance champions in his home state of New Hampshire.
 In 2010 John passed his Irish dance teaching certificate, the T.C.R.G., and he is a certified teacher with The Irish Dancing Commission in Dublin, An Coimisiun Le Rince Gaelecha.
-This year he opened the McDonough-Grimes Irish Dance School and he cannot wait to get started.

 “Riverdance photo by kind permission of Abhann Productions”